EasyGraph-Hypergraph

 '''

-The related source code can refer to - hypergraph model and hypergraph datasets
+The related source code can be found in the following repositories: hypergraph model and hypergraph datasets.

-We present a specifical node classification task on trivago-clicks dataset with a hypergraph neural network HGNN
+We demonstrate a specific node classification task on the trivago-clicks dataset using a Hypergraph Neural Network (HGNN).

 Model: